 CU: Let’s start out with your background.
-Tell me where you are from and what your profession is, and give me some information about yourself.
+Tell me where you are from, what your profession is, and give me some information about yourself.

 LM: I’m originally from New Jersey if you can’t tell from my accent.
 I have been in Utah for 32 years now.
 I came to work in the children’s hospital as a physician’s assistant in general pediatrics.
 I have been in pediatrics for 32 years.